socalledsound/nucampFeatures/README.md

 same with
 popper 1.3.6
 there is a popper 2

-what are we using popper for again?
+styling still kind of wonky

+import images as files in react?

 <> vs Fragment

 The biggest changes so far:
 movement to features
 BrowserRouter in index so Main becomes App

-Directory becomes CampsitesList
+Directory became CampsiteDirectory /features/campsites

+are forms components or do they belong in slices?

-comments feature, is that TOO modular?
+comments feature, maybe TOO modular?

 pages --> features

 ErrorMessage

+added some selectors

+still needs work here and there

+running time log

+c.
 2 hours previous

-8:30 --
+8:30 -- 12:30 monday